-Watershed Coordination in Trinity County has lead to many interesting projects being implemented on the ground.
-One such project became known and the "Weaverville Airport Hazard Tree Removal".
-Initially the USFS was contacted by the FAA asking that they remove a number of large trees near the airport.
-The USFS originally wanted to sell the trees through a conventional timber sale with the logs being delivered to a local sawmill, but because of the low value of the sale they were unable to find a purchaser.
-With pressure from the FAA the USFS planned to cut the trees and leave them on the ground.
-TCRCD caught wind of this through the Trinity River Watershed Council monthly meetings and developed a plan to remove the trees for use during restoration efforts by the Trinity River Restoration Program-Mainstem Channel Rehabilitation Projects.
-The Trees were bought by TCRCD and removed with an excavator to ensure the entire tree, root wad and all, was taken.
-The trees were then transported to Lewiston to be stored and used in current and future restoration efforts.
-Had Trinity County Watershed Coordination not been so effective, the trees would not have been made available for restoration efforts.
+Watershed Coordination in Trinity County has led to many challenging projects being implemented in 2009.
+One such project was the "Weaverville Airport Hazard Tree Removal."
+Initially, the USFS was contacted by the Federal Aviation Administration (FAA), asking that they remove a number of large trees near the airport.
+The USFS originally wanted to sell the trees through a timber sale with the logs delivered to a local sawmill, but because of low value they were unable to find a purchaser.
+Under pressure from the FAA, the USFS planned to cut the trees and leave them on the ground.
+TCRCD caught wind of this through the Trinity River Watershed Council monthly meetings and developed a plan to remove the trees for use in restoration efforts by the Trinity River Restoration Program in its mainstem channel rehabilitation projects.
+The trees were bought by TCRCD and removed with an excavator to ensure entire trees, root wad and all, were taken.
+The trees were then transported to Lewiston to be stored and used in future restoration efforts.
+Had Trinity County watershed coordination not been so effective, the trees would not have been made available for restoration efforts.
 These trees are considered very valuable for restoration efforts because of their size and length.

-Another development in Watershed Coordination is the expansion of project types that will be occurring in the tributaries in the Trinity River Watershed.
-Projects will continue to include storm proofing and upgrading and decommissioning, and will now include in-channel restoration work to increase complexity and develop more habitat for local fish populations.
-One such project will occur in 2010, which is placement of large woody debris (LWD) in one of the tributaries to the Trinity River.
+Another development in watershed coordination is the expansion of projects that will occur in the tributaries of the Trinity River Watershed.
+Projects will continue to include storm proofing, upgrading and decommissioning, and will now include in-channel restoration work to increase complexity and develop more habitat for local fish populations.
+One such project in 2010 will be placement of large woody debris in one of the tributaries to the Trinity River.
 This will increase habitat and well as provide for shade during the summer months.
-Some wood will be placed directly in the stream, while other activities will include planting of native species to ensure future LWD and shade trees.
+Some wood will be placed directly in the stream, while other work will involve planting of native species to provide shade and future large woody debris.